DLR-RM/rafcon-task-planner-plugin/pages/documentation/PlanningSetupForm.md

 ```
 ### Planner

-In this field it's defined which built-in planner should be used to plan a particular task, or a separate planner script should be used.
+In this field it's defined which built-in planner should be used to plan a particular task, or if a separate planner script is present.
 If a built-in planner is not correctly installed, a notification is shown.
 The planner field is a drop-down entry chooser.
 If "Other..." was choosen, it is indicated that a planner script is provided in the 'Planner script Location' field, which will be used for planning. <br>
 **Important:** If "Other..." was not choosen the planner script will not be taken into consideration, and the choosen Planner will be used instead.
 <br><br>